Ryoka Hagiwara, composer and pianist based in Edinburgh, UK.

 Ryoka Hagiwara is an award-winning composer, songwriter, pianist, and keyboardist based in Edinburgh, UK.
 Originally from Tokyo, Japan, she grew up in London, playing piano and composing from the age of 2.
-Her music references her cultural identity and heritage through the exploration of music and space, often incorporating swirling and delicate piano melodies.
+Her music references her cultural identity and heritage through the exploration of music and space.

 Aside from her personal projects, Ryoka also enjoys collaborating with other artists, including filmmakers and musicians.
-Most recently, she composed the score for an animated short fantasy film entitled Aster, which was presented at the Anchorage International Film Festival.
+Most recently, she composed the score for an animated short fantasy film entitled Aster, which was selected for BAFTA-qualifying festivals such as the Glasgow Short Film Festival and the Cardiff Animation Festival.
 In 2024, she also scored the live-action short thriller film, Special Violent Interests, shown at the Raindance Film Festival.

 As a pianist, she has also won multiple accolades, including the Silver Prize in the Sonata Concours in Japan, runner-up in the Mozart Concours in Japan, and a finalist in the Chopin Piano Competition in Asia.
 As a keyboardist, she has joined various artists for both recordings and live shows, including the Japanese boy band UNIONE.